udhos/blog/_posts/2025-10-21-context-canceled-en.md

 cancelWithCause(fmt.Errorf("client connection has been closed: %w", err))
 ```

-We should always be polite and provide an explicit cause when cancelling a context.
+We should take advantage of this improvement to be polite and provide an explicit cause when cancelling a context.
 The cause of cancellation will likely be logged in our error checking code, making it clear why the context was cancelled.

 What about existing libraries that cancel contexts without providing a cause?